sirwart/auto-labeler/README.md

 it already.
 Once you've successfully linked your account it will fetch relevant emails and train a model with the contents of those emails.

-The resulting model will be stored in the default data directory for the current user on your platform.
+The trained model will be stored in the default data directory for the current user on your platform.
 You can change where this is stored by setting the `AUTO_LABELER_DATA_DIR` environment variable.

 ## Configuring auto-archiving